What Salvia Divinorum Is

 Risks & Harm Reduction

 Physical safety: The most concrete risk with smoked salvia is physical injury during the experience.
 Complete dissociation from awareness of one's environment, combined with possible automatic or confused movement, creates clear fall, burn, and traffic injury risk.
-A sober sitter is not optional — it is essential for any experience above threshold level.
+A sober sitter is essential rather than optional for any experience above threshold level.
 The sitter's role is purely physical safety: keeping the person physically safe without trying to interfere with or direct the experience.

 Psychological difficulty: Salvia experiences can be genuinely frightening.
 Unlike many serotonergic psychedelic experiences, they do not reliably resolve into positive or meaningful content with surrender.
 Some people find them neutral to interesting; many find them profoundly disorienting and unpleasant.
 There is no clear research establishing psychological criteria for who responds poorly, and individual variation is substantial.
 People with personal or family history of psychosis should avoid salvia as with all psychedelics.